osrf-migration/vrx-wiki/tutorials/SystemSetup.md

-This tutorial will walk you through the setup required to make a computer ready to run VMRC.
+This tutorial will walk you through the setup required to make a computer ready to run the VMRC simulations.
 In order to run VMRC your computer will need a discrete graphics card and will need to satisfy the minimum [System Requirements](https://bitbucket.org/osrf/vmrc/wiki/system_requirements).

 These instructions contain information for building the VMRC environment in Gazebo.